Sayanth789/C/Datastructure/Divide_and_Conquer/README.md

-This contain  Divide and Conquer Algorithm : What is Divide and Conquer ???## Divide and Conquer
+This contain  Divide and Conquer Algorithm : `What is Divide and Conquer ??? 🤔`
+## Divide and Conquer

 **Divide and Conquer** is an algorithm design technique where a problem is solved by breaking it into smaller subproblems.